Solo Bitcoin Mining Pools & Setups Compared

 Solo mining is a lottery.
-One honest block can change your life — and the setup or pool you pick actually matters.
-This is my straight-up comparison of the solo options that real hobby miners are using today, based on firsthand experience instead of marketing.
+One honest block can change your life — and the pool or setup you pick actually matters.
+This is my straight-up comparison of solo options real hobby miners are using today, based on firsthand experience instead of marketing.

-Focused on Bitcoin solo mining Template / trust model called out where it matters Based on my own solo-mining experience since 2015.
+Focused on Bitcoin solo mining Hosted pools separated from node-backed setups Based on my own solo-mining experience since 2014

 Glossary: What “Template Control” Means

 When you solo mine, someone has to create the block template your miner is hashing on.
-That template includes your payout address, the chosen transactions (mempool selection), and the exact block structure.
+That template includes your payout address, the chosen transactions, and the exact block structure.

-• Pool-built template: A remote pool (like CKPool) generates the template on its servers.
+• Pool-built template: A remote pool generates the template on its servers.
 You provide a payout address, but the pool constructs the actual block your miner works on.

-For context: miners iterate through a nonce (a 32-bit field in the block header), while an extraNonce-style value lives inside the coinbase transaction and is set by whoever builds the block template.
-With pool-built templates, the pool controls that coinbase/extraNonce space on their servers.
-With node-built setups, your local software (Ocean+DATUM, Umbrel app stack, or DIY code) manages it on top of your node’s getblocktemplate results.
+For context: miners iterate through a nonce, while an extraNonce-style value lives inside the coinbase transaction and is set by whoever builds the block template.
+With pool-built templates, the pool controls that coinbase/extraNonce space on its servers.
+With node-built setups, your local software manages it on top of your node’s getblocktemplate results.

 1. CKPool — The OG Solo Pool